 Punjabi egg curry (एग करी), is one such recipe that is extremely simple and easy.
-There are days when you are not in great mood to do elaborate cooking, or need to prepare something that is tasty, fulfilling, gives protein, and something that you can cook with ingredients normally found in a house, all you do is make egg curry.
+There are days when you are not in great mood to do elaborate cooking, or need to prepare something that is tasty, fulfilling, gives protein, and something that you can cook with ingredients normally found in a house, all you need to do is make egg curry.
 You can enjoy this with rice, chapatti, bread, naan, anything really.

 Sharing my step by step recipe which is dhaba style.